Dunn Mabika Hove: Integration

 In 1981 Paris Checherere was attested to the newly formed Zimbabwe National Army in the Corps of Intelligence.
 Following majority rule in April 1980 and the cantonment of the ZANLA and ZIPRA under Operation Agila, Lt General Solomon Mujuru with assistance from British Army trainers (the British Military Advisory and Training Team, BMATT) oversaw the integration of guerrilla fighters into one unified army.

 Peacekeeping

-Col Mabika Hove was not a controversial military figure and he remained an apolitical during his professional career.
+Col Mabika Hove was not a controversial military figure.
 This is partly why he was greatly admired by many in the Corps of Intelligence and the ZNA in general.
 Current commander of Zimbabwe National Army Lt.
 General Philip Valerio Sibanda characterised him as an intelligent, calm, firm but compassionate leader.
 He was especially known for being a diplomat par excellence and was involved in most of the Zimbabwe National Army's foreign peace keeping missions.
 Some of these include;